Temperature anomaly (K; relative to 1971-2000) - Ocean: latitudes between 90S and 90N - NOAA - Monthly

 This series is part of the dataset: Temperature anomalies by latitude (NOAA)

 Download Full Dataset (.xlsx)Latest updates.
-In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average was 0.46 degrees Kelvin in November 2025, compared to 0.51 in October.
+In oceanic locations at latitudes between 90 degrees South and 90 degrees North, the temperature anomaly relative to the 1971-2000 average stood at 0.47 degrees Kelvin in December 2025, as in the previous month.

 History.
-Here's a snapshot of a few statistics we computed on the whole sample: the anomaly attained a maximum of 0.73 degrees Kelvin in February 2024; it reached a trough of -0.85 in January 1917; it had a mean value of -0.24.
+Take a look at some descriptive statistics calculated on the whole sample: the anomaly had a mean of -0.24 degrees Kelvin; it registered a minimum of -0.85 in January 1917; it recorded its maximum of 0.73 in February 2024.

 Latest values